Personal profile page

 Location: B0.02, Grote Gracht 90-92

-Political sociology; Comparative methods; Migration; Citizenship; Immigrant integration; Europeanization.
+Political science; political sociology; Comparative methods; Migration; Citizenship; Immigrant integration; Europeanization.

 Professional Career History

-Maarten P. Vink is Professor of Political Science and Political Sociology at Maastricht University, the Netherlands where he is Co-Director of the Maastricht center for Citizenship, Migration and Development (MACIMIDE).
-Vink is also Director of Studies of the MSc European Studies (research master).
+Maarten P. Vink is Professor of Political Science and Political Sociology at Maastricht University, the Netherlands where he is Co-Director of the Maastricht center for Citizenship, Migration and Development (MACIMIDE) and Director of Studies of the MSc European Studies (research master).
 He is a member of the Graduate School Board of the Faculty of Arts and Social Sciences.

 Vink is also Part-Time Professor at the Robert Schuman Centre for Advanced Studies, European University Institute, where he is Co-Director of the European Union Democracy Observatory on Citizenship (EUDO CITIZENSHIP).
 In addition he is joint coordinator of Standing Committee “Migration, Citizenship and Political Participation” of the IMISCOE network on International Migration, Integration and Social Cohesion.

 Vink obtained his PhD in Political Science at Leiden University in 2003 and has been in Maastricht since 2004.
 He was previously a Jean Monnet Fellow at the Robert Schuman Centre for Advanced Studies, European University Institute in Florence, Italy (2003-2004) and FCT Post-Doctoral Research Fellow at the Institute of Social Sciences, University of Lisbon, Portugal (2007-2010).
 He also held Visiting Scholarships at the Center for European Studies, New York University (2004) and at the Department of Philosophy and Culture at the University of Minho, Braga, Portugal (2005).
 From 2009 - 2013 he was Managing Editor of the COMPASSS Working Paper series on systematic cross-case analysis.